The one thing photographs don’t capture easily is movement. This is where panning comes into play.

-I prefer the angled view as it gives a stronger sense of movement, as if the car is rushing to exit the frame on the right.
+I prefer the angled view as it gives a stronger sense of movement.

 This time, I wanted to see if I could frame the image better.
 I like a challenge.
 I saw two trees that could serve as a natural frame.